 - Keep your valuables out of sight.
-It’s best to not leave anything visible inside your car, even if you perceive it to be of little or no value.
+It’s best not to leave anything visible inside your car, even if you perceive it as having little or no value.

 - While your trunk is better than the passenger compartment for shopping bags, backpacks, laptops, and other valuables, an experienced thief will often stake out a parking lot and watch you transfer your things there.
 Before you even get to where you’ll be leaving your car unattended, move your valuables to the trunk or wherever they’re out of sight if you must leave them in your vehicle.